Kartoshnikov/MovieDB/README.md

 Description:
     The tiny python application of movie database that perfectly lends itself to numerous tests of any platform.

+Dependencies:
+1) docker server & client
+2) docker-compose

+How to deploy project:

 1. Clone the repository: